-If you need a new liver because you have cancer, a long-term infection with hepatitis C, or some other liver problem, your doctor may suggest a living-donor transplant.
+If you need a new liver because you have cancer, liver damage from hepatitis C, or some other liver problem, your doctor may suggest a living-donor transplant.
 You won't have to wait until a liver is ready for you from a donor who's died.
 Instead, you get your new organ from a healthy, living person -- maybe even someone you know.

 There's another important way that living-donor surgery differs from a traditional transplant.
 In this procedure, a surgeon removes only a part of the donor's liver.
-When it's placed in your body, it will grow into a normal size in 6 to 8 weeks.
+When it's placed in your body, it can grow to fullsize in 6 to 8 weeks.
 The donor's liver grows back in the same amount of time, too.

 There are some key reasons you might want this type of transplant instead of getting a liver from a donor who has died:

 - The waiting time for a new organ is much shorter.

 - Recovery is quicker.